 On January 4, NBC’s Emmy-winning drama This Is Us returned for its sixth and final season.
 As the series wraps up, I’m excited to what’s in store for Tess Pearson (Eris Baker), who came out to her parents in season 3, and started to date a non-binary character in season 5.

-Later this year, Amazon Prime will debut a comedy series based on the 1992 film A League of Their Own.
+On August 12, Amazon Prime will debut a comedy series based on the 1992 film A League of Their Own.
 While it’s unclear which characters will be queer, it has been reported that “the show takes a deeper look at race and sexuality, following the journey of a whole new ensemble of characters.”
 Included in the cast are out actresses Abbi Jacobson, Roberta Colindrez, and Rosie O’Donnell.